mrseph/package-management/soarQube-Installation/READme.md

 sudo passwd sonar
 sudo su - sonar
 ```
-## 2. Enable PasswordAuthentication in the server
+## 2. Enable PasswordAuthentication in the server (so you can connect to the server using password or .pem key)
 ```sh
 sudo sed -i "/^[^#]*PasswordAuthentication[[:space:]]no/c\PasswordAuthentication yes" /etc/ssh/sshd_config
 sudo service sshd restart